-October 2018, PET/TC showed In an in the left retrolateral adenopathy area characterized an increase by in FDG consumption (SUV max 5.5, figure 1).
+October 2018, PET/TC showed an adenopathy in the left retrolateral characterized increase by an consumption (SUV max 5.5, figure 1).
 A thorax CT scan showed in the left hilum, posterior to the bronchus, a roundish formation, with regular margins, of about 18 mm of diameter, with enhancement.
-The contrast finding was ascribable according to the site and to densitometric strengthening with a lymph node recurrence.
+The contrast finding ascribable according to the site and to densitometric strengthening with a lymph node recurrence.
 The patient started cyclin inhibitors (palbociclib) and was referred to our hospital to evaluate the feasibility of a radiotherapy approach.